DevSecOpsSamples/jenkins-pipeline/README.md

 This project provides `Declarative Pipelines` for Java, Python, UnitTest, Sonarqube, and CDK.

-To setup Jenkins and Sonarqube, refer to below repositories:
+To setup Jenkins and Sonarqube, refer to the below repositories:

 * https://github.com/DevSecOpsSamples/jenkins-fargate-cdk
 * https://github.com/DevSecOpsSamples/sonarqube-fargate-cdk